The Aston Martin V8: 1969 – 2000

 Featured as a frontispiece in each of the books, and as an exclusive print in the leather edition, is a specially commissioned painting by artist Jeremy Dickinson: ‘V8 Transportation’.
 The painting is also available as a large format limited-edition print.
 Please see the product page below for more details.

-A companion piece, The Aston Martin V8 Register, will also be published.
+A companion piece, The Aston Martin V8 Register, has also been published.
 The Register details the different types of V8 along with a chassis list compiled by the Aston Martin Heritage Trust.
-Please see The Register page for more details and to pre-order.
+Please see The Register page for more details and to order.
 Discount is available if ordered at the same time as the The Aston Martin V8: 1969 – 2000.